 Technologists working in sonography direct sound waves into the body, which reflect echoes and form an image.
 They may specialize in a variety of fields, including Breast Sonography and Vascular Sonography.
-ARRT certification is voluntary, but certification in sonography may help those seeking a career in sonography.
+ARRT certification and registration is voluntary, but certification and registration in sonography may help those seeking a career in sonography.

 ARRT doesn't provide a list of job postings within the profession.
 However, sonographers

-To become eligible for ARRT certification in sonography via the primary pathway (see below), candidates must complete an educational program accredited by a mechanism recognized by the ARRT and that includes instruction in the healthcare setting as well as in the classroom.
-Beginning on January 1, 2015, all primary pathway candidates for certification in Sonography must also have earned an academic degree before becoming certified.
+To become eligible for ARRT certification and registration in sonography via the primary pathway (see below), candidates must complete an educational program accredited by a mechanism recognized by the ARRT and that includes instruction in the healthcare setting as well as in the classroom.
+Beginning on January 1, 2015, all primary pathway candidates for certification and registration in Sonography must also have earned an academic degree before becoming certified and registered.

 The American Registry of Radiologic Technologists (ARRT) offers

 certification and registration as part of its mission to recognize qualified individuals

 in medical imaging, radiation therapy, and interventional procedures.
 To be eligible